vbrusca/JsonPL/README.md

 ljpl.runProgram();
 </pre>

+## Next Steps

-The best place to find JsonPL resources are listed here.
+The best place to find JsonPL examples/resources are listed here.

 <pre>
 A simple program execution environment that examplifies configuring a page's DOM, event handling, and program execution: